aeternity/protocol/node/api/channels_api_usage.md

 the larger value between the computed fee using provided `gas_price`and the provided `fee`.

+All on-chain transactions require a replay-attack protection.
+This could be either embedded in the transaction itself or implemented in a smart contract in the case of a Generalized Account.
+In the latter case the `nonce` in the transaction is always `0`.
+In the case of a basic account, though, there must be a valid `nonce` or the on-chain transaction will not be included in the blockchain.
+In all APIs that produce on-chain transaction, there is an optional parameter `nonce` for the client to specify the value to be used.
+If this is not provided, the FSM will do its best defining what that value should be.
+It checks all pending transactions for that account, takes the highest nonce from them and uses it to base the next nonce.
+If there are no pending transactions, the account's nonce is used instead.
+Note that relying on pending transactions could significantly slow down the channel transaction inclusion or even render it invalid.

 ### WebSocket life cycle
 These are used for the scenario when all parties behave correctly and as expected.
 The flow is the following: